 Moreover, for many Middle Eastern countries a differentiation must be made between the security of a state from external attack and security from internal challenges.
 Individual security from want or the kind of capricious violence which accompanies a corrupt or failed regime at the local level can have a 'spillover' impact on wider national and regional security if it induces a segment of the population to act against the established order out of anger or hopelessness.
-Although many states faced with such a challenge will rely on the military to deal with it, these are not military challenges to security and should not be seen as such.
+Although many states faced with such a challenge rely on the military to deal with it, they are not military challenges to security and should not be seen as such.

 The discussions of the Expert Group revealed that there are at least two basic and interrelated issues beyond military security which must be addressed in any discussion of comprehensive security in the Middle East: social cohesion within states and the region as whole; and the growing demographic problem and its attendant impact on the resources and environment of the region.
 Both issues highlight the importance of developmental, social and economic factors in the security of the region, alongside strictly political and military considerations.
-Although not all of these issues will result in conflict in the region, they may do so if they are not handled wisely and in a manner in which all recognize that their actions can
+Although not all of these issues will result in conflict in the region, they may do so if they are not handled wisely and in a manner in which all recognize that their actions can adversely affect their neighbours and bring them into conflict with evolving international norms concerning these issues.